Utkarsh0901/fnExchange-jira-master/README.md

 # fnExchange Slack Plugin
-This is a plugin for the fnExchange API router for interacting with Slack.
+This is a plugin for the fnExchange API router for interacting with [Jira]().

-This plugin currently only provides an Action for posting messages to a Slack channel using inbound webhooks.
-This only requires the inbound webhook URL token.

-You can get the Slack webhook URL [here](https://my.slack.com/services/new/incoming-webhook/)

 # Installation
 Simply install this as